Celsius Holdings's Options Frenzy: What You Need to Know

+In terms of liquidity and interest, the mean open interest for Celsius Holdings options trades today is 2105.6 with a total volume of 3,722.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Celsius Holdings's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Celsius Holdings's whale trades within a strike price range from $15.0 to $50.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Celsius Holdings's big money trades within a strike price range of $15.0 to $45.0 over the last 30 days.

 |Symbol